Sponsor: Replimune Inc. (industry)

 Planned enrollment: 280

-Goal: Evaluate whether intratumoral RP2 combined with nivolumab improves clinical outcomes versus the standard checkpoint combination of ipilimumab plus nivolumab in immune checkpoint inhibitor–naïve metastatic uveal melanoma.
+Goal: To determine whether intratumoral RP2 combined with nivolumab improves clinical outcomes versus the standard checkpoint inhibitor combination of ipilimumab plus nivolumab in immune checkpoint inhibitor–naïve metastatic uveal melanoma.

-Patients: Adults ≥18 years with histologically or cytologically confirmed metastatic uveal melanoma not amenable to resection, ECOG 0–1, life expectancy >6 months, LDH ≤2×ULN, adequate organ function, and at least one measurable and injectable lesion ≥1 cm (≥1.5 cm short axis for lymph nodes) suitable for serial RP2 injections.
-Key exclusions include any prior immune checkpoint inhibitor exposure for uveal melanoma, active CNS involvement, active significant herpetic infection or prior HSV-1 complications, need for antiherpetic antivirals, active autoimmune disease requiring systemic therapy, significant bleeding/thrombotic risk precluding intratumoral therapy, systemic immunosuppression >10 mg prednisone equivalent, active HBV/HCV/HIV, recent major surgery, recent systemic therapy/radiotherapy, or prior oncolytic virus treatment.
+Patients: Adults ≥18 years with histologically or cytologically confirmed metastatic uveal melanoma not amenable to surgery, ECOG 0–1, life expectancy >6 months, LDH ≤2×ULN, adequate organ function, and at least one measurable, injectable lesion ≥1 cm (≥1.5 cm short axis for lymph nodes) suitable for serial RP2 injections.
+Key exclusions include any prior immune checkpoint inhibitor exposure for uveal melanoma, active CNS involvement, active or uncontrolled infections including HBV/HCV/HIV, significant herpetic disease or prior oncolytic virus exposure, need for anti‑herpetic antivirals, active autoimmune disease requiring systemic therapy, recent major surgery, recent systemic anticancer therapy or radiotherapy, recent investigational agents, and immunosuppressive corticosteroid use >10 mg prednisone equivalent.

 Outcomes: Co-primary endpoints are overall survival and progression-free survival by blinded independent central review per RECIST v1.1.
-Secondary endpoints include safety (incidence of treatment-emergent adverse events), overall response rate, and disease control rate by central review.
-Time-to-event endpoints are followed up to 3 years after last dose; safety is collected through 100 days after last dose.
+Key secondary endpoints include safety and tolerability (incidence of treatment-emergent adverse events), overall response rate, and disease control rate by BICR per RECIST v1.1.
+Time-to-event endpoints are followed from Day 1 up to 3 years after last dose; safety is collected through 100 days after last dose.

 Key Inclusion Criteria: